 People Are More Willing to Read Content With Colorful Visuals

 Picture this.
-You’ve just spent a long day plowing through emails and sitting through endless meetings when you get an email from your Realtor.
+You’ve just spent a long day plowing through emails and sitting through endless meetings when you get an email from your real estate agent

 You like her, but you’re still not quite 100% sold yet.
 Curious, you open the email and are presented with a wall of text.
 Do you read it or quickly close the tab and jump back on Instagram?